 It is an exciting time to be a part of the Agricultural and Biosystems Engineering Department at Iowa State.
-The department is growing quickly with the addition of 14 new faculty members in the last five years.
+The department continues to grow with over 740 undergraduate and graduate students.
+This is an all-time high for our department.
 To accommodate this growth and to continue to address the most pressing issues of agricultural and biosystems engineering industries worldwide, the ABE department is planning a major expansion into a new building.

 Once completed, the new facility will hold all ABE faculty together in the same building, which has not been possible for many years.
 The building will facilitate teaching, research, extension and international efforts, such as developing international partnerships, improving agriculture and animal production systems, and enhancing ethanol production and harvesting and processing different biological components to produce energy.
 It will also enable ABE to continue to recruit outstanding students, faculty, and staff.